apetkau/microbial-informatics-2014/mst-tutorial/PrepareInput.md

 	...

 Note: It is possible for more than one strain to have the same Sequence Type identifier, which indicates that both strains SNP profiles are identical.

+Extra information was added as separate columns to __lab1-snp-strains.tsv__ based on data from http://mbio.asm.org/content/4/4/e00398-13 and http://mbio.asm.org/content/2/4/e00157-11.abstract.